emfrom/agon-utils/README.md

 https://github.com/vascocosta/agon-utils

 Main goal of the fork is to comment all code and make some speed optimizations so that the tools are (more) usable on the Agon.
+In trying to keep with Vasco's vision of beginner fiendly code, the comments are excessive.
+This does, however, allow for some slightly more advanced code.
+Which is necessary to usable speed.

 # Agon Utils